“You must confront the darkness within to confront the darkness without.”

 Cécilia smiles at Elliot.
 “I’m so glad we had Em and Hil over, El.
 They’ve given us the best ending for this movie yet.”

-Emmett: “Some people just have that magic touch,” El agrees, his mood twisting like a ballerina with broken heels.
+Support: “Some people just have that magic touch,” El agrees, his mood twisting like a ballerina with broken heels.
 “Well, we’ll remember you two, that’s for sure—we already have your callback information, right?”

 He walks them both to the door after they’ve finished chatting.
 “That was a nice conversation you two got rolling.
 I have to thank you for that.”
 He offers a hand first to the woman, then to Emil.
 His grip is comfortable and cool, but not strong.

 “How did you find us, if you don’t mind me asking?” he asks the man.
-Something about Emil still perturbs him, and anything that takes his mind off the shit he just had to hear will be welcome.

-Support: Emil takes the young man’s hand, his shake by contrast is a little too firm for comfort.
+Emil: Emil takes the young man’s hand, his shake by contrast is a little too firm for comfort.
 “It was fate.
 And also a flyer.
 But fate is definitely in there somewhere, I’m sure.
 Hill actually is the one who found out initially, isn’t that right?”